fachry-isl/fachry-isl.github.io/_posts/2023-1-30-idx_loan_project.md

 ![png](/assets/images/idx2022_files/output_81_0.png)

-From above experiment model we got several findings:
+From the above experiment model, we got several findings:
-- Resampling does help model to perform better in classifying minority class, if we compared with base model without resample.
+- Resampling does help the model to perform better in classifying minority classes if we compared it with the base model without resampling.
 - The portion of under and oversampling slightly affect the F1 score.
-- the best portion for sampling_strategy we found is really depends on the model, on logistic (0.5, 0,5) is the best, while rf (0.5, 0.9) is the best.
+- the best portion for sampling_strategy we found really depends on the model, on logistic (0.5, 0,5) is the best, while rf (0.5, 0.9) is the best.
 - the (0.5, 0.5) portion is perform worst on rf: resample model, this might indicate that the portion is not stable.

 Conclusion:
-We choose (0.5, 0.9) because it perform well on logistic, and random forest.
+We choose (0.5, 0.9) because it performs well on logistic, and random forest.

 ### Training model with (0.5, 0.9) Resampling data
-In this step I have trained neural network and XGB model with the new resampled dataset and comeup with different F1 scores.
-In this scenario logistic Regression produce the highest result for predicting minority class (0), with the second highest neural network.
+In this step, I have trained the neural network and XGB model with the new resampled dataset and come up with different F1 scores.
+In this scenario, logistic Regression produces the highest result for predicting minority class (0), with the second highest neural network.

 ```python